- June 28 - July 25, 2015

 Berkeley is known worldwide as a center for academic achievement, scientific exploration, cultural activism and the arts.
-Summerfuel Berkeley is hosted on the campus of UC-Berkeley, the nation’s premier public university, attracting 31,000 students from 101 nations.
+Summerfuel Berkeley is hosted on the campus of UC-Berkeley, the nation’s premier public university, attracting over 30,000 students from more than one hundred nations.
 It boasts a faculty that includes eight Nobel Laureates, three Pulitzer Prize winners and more top ten graduate programs than any other US university.

 Please note this program is operated by Summerfuel at UC Berkeley, one of several locations where Summerfuel operates a program.
 The University and its Conference Services are not responsible for the program in any way.

 - June 29 • Orientation / Classes Begin

 - July 05 • San Francisco